 Background and Intent: Core faculty members are critical to the success of fellow education.
 They support the program leadership in developing, implementing, and assessing curriculum, mentoring fellows, and assessing fellows' progress toward achievement of competence in and the autonomous practice of the specialty.
 Core faculty members should be selected for their broad knowledge of and involvement in the program, permitting them to effectively evaluate the program.
 Core faculty members may also be selected for their specific expertise and unique contribution to the program.
 Core faculty members are engaged in a broad range of activities, which may vary across programs and specialties.
 Core faculty members provide clinical teaching and supervision of fellows, and also participate in non-clinical activities related to fellow education and program administration.
-Examples of these non-clinical activities include, but are not limited to, interviewing and selecting fellow applicants, providing didactic instruction, mentoring fellows, simulation exercises, completing the annual ACGME

-Faculty Survey, and participating on the program's Clinical Competency Committee, Program Evaluation Committee, and other GME committees.
+Examples of these non-clinical activities include, but are not limited to, interviewing and selecting fellow applicants, providing didactic instruction, mentoring fellows, simulation exercises, completing the annual ACGME Faculty Survey, and participating on the program's Clinical Competency Committee, Program Evaluation Committee, and other GME committees.

 - 2.10.a.
 Faculty members must complete the annual ACGME Faculty Survey.
 (Core) - 2.10.b.
-The abdominal radiology faculty must have a minimum of two FTE core faculty members, which must include the program director and at least one other full-time radiologist specializing in abdominal radiology.
+There must be at least two core faculty members, including the program director, who are neuroradiologists.
 (Core) - 2.11.
 Program Coordinator

 There must be a program coordinator.
 (Core) - 2.11.a.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
 (Core) - 2.11.b.
-At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program as follows: (Core)
+At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)

-Number of Approved Fellow Positions Minimum Support Required (FTE)
+Number of Approved Minimum FTE

+Fellow Positions

 1-3 0.3

 4-7 0.4

+Number of Approved Minimum FTE

+Fellow Positions

 8 or more 0.5